-Netanyahu leaves hospital as Israel faces a key vote – and a crisis – over divisive legal changes
+Netanyahu leaves hospital as Israel faces a key vote — and a crisis — over divisive legal changes

 Herzog held meetings later Sunday with Israel’s opposition leader, Yair Lapid, and Benny Gantz, head of National Unity, another opposition party.

-As they spoke, tens of thousands of people were gathering for mass rallies for and against the plan.
+As they spoke, tens of thousands of people gatheredfor mass rallies for and against the plan.
 Netanyahu’s supporters thronged central Tel Aviv — normally the setting for anti-government protests — while his opponents marched on Israel’s Knesset, or parliament.

 Many of the protesters in Jerusalem had camped out in a nearby park, after completing a four-day march into the city from Tel Aviv on Saturday.